niraljain7/devnex/README.md

 A postman collection with all requests and samples is added to the repo.

-Docker compose will start django application, celery-worker, and redis server.
+Docker compose will start django application, celery worker, and redis server.